shashank-samavedula/simple-interest/CONTRIBUTING.md

 ## Code of Conduct

 This project adheres to the Contributor Covenant Code of Conduct.
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [INSERT EMAIL ADDRESS].
+Please report unacceptable behavior to Mr. Wilson Fisk at wilson.fisk@kingpin.com

 ## License